mertcenkk/5t6u1Gds5nh6qLVa/README.md

 <ul>
     <li>Flask</li>
     <li>Twint</li>
-    <li>Twint</li>
 </ul>
  You can find Twint dependencies in requirements.txt

 ## Notes

-  If you run the project first time, there will be no tweet_data.csv file and it'll fetch data from Twitter.
-It'll parse these data to a simple web project.
-When you run the project second time, it'll use the data fetched before.
+  If you run the project first time, It'll use the data fetched before.
 That's why if you want to use new data, you have to delete tweet_data.csv file first.